dinarly/Story/README.md

 “I am building this computer so that all dragons around the world can access learning resources regardless of whether they have a good internet connection or not!
 Semiconductors are vital to achieve this goal!”

-Abdallah and Tasnim said: “Wow!
+Abdallah and Safiyyah said: “Wow!
 Semiconductors are fabulous!”

 Zhao grinned: “Would you like to learn about semiconductors?”

-Abdallah and Tasnim screamed: “We would love to!”
+Abdallah and Safiyyah screamed: “We would love to!”

 Zhao explained: “We will begin by learning how semiconductors work.”

-And this is how Abdallah and Tasnim started their learning journey with Semiconductors.
+And this is how Abdallah and Safiyyah started their learning journey with Semiconductors.